-According to DHCR rent registration records, 9,983 units were deregulated in 2006 under the High Rent/Vacancy decontrol provisions of the RRRA, up 8% from 9,272 in 2005.
-From the period of 1994-2006, a total of 60,685 units were registered with the DHCR as being deregulated due to High Rent/Vacancy decontrol, 84% of which are located in Manhattan.
+According to DHCR rent registration records, 12,800 units were deregulated in 2008 under the High Rent/Vacancy decontrol provisions of the RRRA, up 24% from 10,342 in 2007, the largest increase since 2003.
+From the period of 1994-2008, a total of 83,827 units were registered with the DHCR as being deregulated due to High Rent/Vacancy decontrol, 80% of which have been located in Manhattan.
 Since 2001, the first year owners were required to file high rent/vacancy decontrol registrations, the rate at which they have increased over the prior year has varied.
 From 2001 to 2002, high rent/vacancy registrations increased by 23%, and from 2002 to 2003, they increased by 34%.
-Since 2003, the rate of increase has fallen, with increases of 5-8% in each of the last three years.
-(See graph on previous page and Appendix 3)
+However, from the period between 2004 to 2007 the rate of increase was between 4-8% each year.
+(See graph on previous page and Appendices 4-6)

-Cooperative & Condominium Conversions
+Co-operative & Condominium Conversions

-When rent regulated housing is converted to ownership status, there is a small immediate decrease in the rental stock, but over time there is a significantly larger Tenants that choose to purchase their decrease. apartments after a cooperative or condominium plan is approved by the New York State Attorney General's Office are immediately removed from rent regulation.
+When rent regulated housing is converted to ownership status, there is a small immediate decrease in the rental stock, but over time there is a significantly larger decrease.
+Tenants that choose to purchase their apartments after a cooperative or condominium plan is approved by the New York State Attorney General's Office are immediately removed from rent regulation.
 These units are no longer rentals.
 In eviction conversion plans, non-purchasing tenants may continue in residence until the expiration of their lease.
 In noneviction plans (which are the overwhelming majority of approved plans) the regulated tenants have the right to remain in occupancy until they voluntarily leave their apartments.
-When a tenant leaves a regulated unit, the apartment in many cases becomes deregulated, regardless if the incoming tenant purchases or rents.
+When a tenant leaves a regulated unit, the apartment in many cases becomes deregulated, regardless if the incoming tenant purchases or rents.8 condo units have left the stabilized stock since 1994.
+(See Appendices 5 and 6)

-In 2006, 1,567 units located in co-ops or condos left the stabilized housing stock, 7% fewer than left the system in 2005.
-A total of 38,957 co-op or condo units have left the stabilized stock since 1994.
-(See Appendix 4)
+In 2008, 1,405 units located in co-ops or condos left the stabilized housing stock, 3% fewer than left the system in 2007.
+An estimated total of 41,817 co-op or